xxbread/rok-auto-marauders/README.md

 ### Option 2: Manual Setup

+Make sure CMD window is ran with **Administrator** so the inputs can be made to the game window.

 1. `git clone https://github.com/xxbread/rok-auto-marauders/` & `cd rok-auto-marauders`

 2. `pip install -r requirements.txt` or make sure your packages are not too outdated.